IvanTheEngineer/LicensePlateChecker/README.md

 # LicensePlateChecker
-This program is used to automatically check which license plates are available on the DMV website It accepts an excel spreadsheet with a list of words as input and returns any available plates to the user. coded in python packages include selenium, pandas, and openpyxl
+This program is used to automatically check which license plates are available on the DMV website It accepts an excel spreadsheet with a list of words as input and returns any available plates to the user.
+Coded using python with the packages selenium, pandas, and openpyxl.
+Make sure these are installed before use.